gcdhg/rin/README.md

 # RIN

-simple atemplt on node.js to create web app on native node.js http library.
+simple attempt on node.js to create web app on native node.js http library.

 ## Run locally on your machine